mod-cpp/pacman/test/exercises/24_exercises.md

 ### Use Lambdas and Algorithms for `PacManAI::pelletClosestToPacman`

-Rewrite pelletClosestToPacman using lambdas and algorithms.
+Rewrite pelletClosestToPacman in [PacManAI.cpp](../../lib/PacManAI.cpp) using lambdas and algorithms.
 One implementation could be to sort the vector of pellets by the distance they have to PacMan, and then return the first one.

 ```cpp
 GridPosition PacManAI::pelletClosestToPacman(GridPosition pacmanGridPosition,